Byron/and-rs/README.md

  + `make spec`
 * Build the release-binary for the current platform
  + `make release`
 * Initialize your system for android development.
 Please note that this operation will require root permissions.
+Also you will have to install the desired Android targets yourself, just run `android` afterwards.
  + `make init-osx`

 ### Everything Else